Magic System

 Magic System is an Ivorian zouglou and coupé-décalé music group, formed in 1996 in Abidjan, Ivory Coast.
 When it was created, the group was composed of friends, the best known of whom today are A'Salfo, Goude, Tino and Manadja.
 The sounds drawn from zouglou ignited the African scene for more than a decade.
 Their songs are also used to denounce unhappiness and all forms of abuse in Ivorian society.
 They developed a reputation for high-energy live shows.
 However, dissensions arose within the group, which led to a break up and give birth to the group as it is known today as the four "magicians".

-The music group is famous for its performance of festive theme songs, their biggest hits are the singles "Premier Gaou" (2002), "Un gaou à Oran" (2004), "Bouger Bouger" (2005), "C cho ça brûle" (2006), "Zouglou Dance" (2007), "Même pas fatigué !!!"
-(2009), "Ambiance à l'africaine" (2011), "Chérie coco" (2011) and "Magic in the Air" (2014).
-In 2024, their song, "Akwaba" was chosen as the anthem for the soccer tournament La Coupe d'Afrique des Nations and also won Manie Musicale.
+The group is famous for its performance of festive theme songs.
+Their biggest hits are the singles "Premier Gaou" (2002), "Un gaou à Oran" (2004), "Bouger Bouger" (2005), "C cho ça brûle" (2006), "Zouglou Dance" (2007), "Même pas fatigué !!!"
+(2009), "Ambiance à l'africaine" (2011), and "Chérie coco" (2011).
+The group gained worldwide attention in 2014 for their single Magic in the Air, which was widely played throughout the 2014 and 2018 FIFA World Cups.
+In 2023, the song Akwaba, which featured the group, Yemi Alade and Mohamed Ramadan, was chosen as the official anthem for the 2023 Africa Cup of Nations, and also won the Manie Musicale.

-Personal Bios of the Members
+Members

-Salif Traoré, better known by his stage name A'salfo, is an Ivorian artist, songwriter, and an important member of the Ivorian band Magic System.
+Salif Traoré, better known by his stage name A'salfo, is an Ivorian artist and songwriter.
 He is also a UNESCO Goodwill Ambassador and the founder of the Anoumanbo Music Festival.
 A'salfo developed a passion for music early in life, inspired by his older brother, a guitarist.
 In the late 1990s, he co-founded the group Magic System with three other musicians.
-The band gained widespread recognition with the release of their hit song Premier Gaou, which marked a turning point in their career.
+The band gained widespread recognition with the release of their hit song "Premier Gaou", which marked a turning point in their career.